 And if you’re an e-learning developer, your job is to partner with the SME to get the information, strategies, and content you’ll need to build an effective course.
 So, you need to build a collaborative partnership that’s focused on productive communication.

 Effective communication is especially important during the course review process.
-Otherwise you could find yourself in a (seemingly) never-ending cycle of iterations.
-But don’t worry, that’s why we created Articulate Review: a simple web app that makes collaborating with SMEs (and other stakeholders) super easy.
+Otherwise, you could find yourself in a (seemingly) never-ending cycle of iterations.
+But don’t worry, that’s why we created Review 360: a simple web app that makes collaborating with SMEs (and other stakeholders) super easy.
 And we didn’t stop there!
 We even created this great course to help you explain the review process to your stakeholders, so you can be sure everyone is on the same page.

 And we’ve got tons of other resources to help you figure out the best ways to work with SMEs to create amazing e-learning: